Tooth loss

 Tooth loss is a process in which one or more teeth come loose and fall out.
 Tooth loss is normal for deciduous teeth (baby teeth), when they are replaced by a person's adult teeth.
 Otherwise, losing teeth is undesirable and is the result of injury or disease, such as dental avulsion, tooth decay, and gum disease.
 The condition of being toothless or missing one or more teeth is called edentulism.
 Tooth loss has been shown to causally reduce overall health and wellbeing as it increases the probability of depression.

+Tooth regeneration is an ongoing stem cell–based field of study that aims to find methods to reverse the effects of tooth loss; current methods are based on easing symptoms.

 Tooth exfoliation in children

 Normal loss of primary teeth typically begins around age six and continues until age twelve.
 The upper and lower central incisors are shed at age six to seven years.
 The upper and lower lateral incisors are shed at seven to eight years.
 The upper canines are shed at ten to twelve years.
 The lower canines are shed at nine to twelve years.
 The upper and lower first molars are shed at nine to eleven years.
 The upper and lower second molars are shed at ten to twelve years.